etan18/Obsidian-Notes/Research/master's research.md

 ---
 ### psych

-Proctor: pref Exam 1 (followed by Exam 2, then Exam 3)
-- Exam 1 Feb 23 x 3
-- Exam 2 Apr 6 x 3
-- Exam 3 May 15   x 3

-More comfortable with exam/quiz writing/grading tasks:
-1. Mult Choice (Prep 1/class + Post and Grade) 3 10
-2. Exam 1 essay section:  Need 3 people 3 x 3 20
+Tasks:
-3. Exam 2 essay section:  Need 3 people 3 x 3 20
+1. Exam 2 essay section:  Need 3 people 3 x 3 20
-4. Anatomy Quiz: Write and Provide review sheet 1 5
+2. Anatomy Quiz: Write and Provide review sheet 1 5

 TODO:
 - [ ] get cogneuro textbook from ivry's office (can walk in and take it)